surniaulula/wpsso/readme.txt

 = 3.47.0-rc.5 =

-(2017/10/07) The Block Filter Output (BFO) feature is now enabled when WPSSO applies the content filter.
+(2017/10/08) The Block Filter Output (BFO) feature is now enabled by default when WPSSO applies the content filter.

 = 3.46.4 =